Nekomancer834/ConnectX/Documents/ConnectX-SRS.md

 #### 3.2.2 Stimulus/Response Sequences

-Stimulus: The Players will click on their respective drop-down menu\
+Stimulus: The Players will click on their respective color changer\
-Response: The program will display a color picker with many options for colors
+Response: The program will display a color of their choosing for their pieces

 #### 3.2.3 Functional Requirements
-REQ-1: 6 Color picker drop-downs
+REQ-1: 6 intuitive color picking method

 ### 3.3 Player Count Selection